dougeby/IntuneDocs/intune/certificates-digicert-configure.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Use the Intune Certificate Connector to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
+Use Intune Certificate Connector to issue PKCS certificates from DigiCert PKI Platform to Intune-managed devices.
 You can use the connector with only a DigiCert certification authority (CA), or with both a DigiCert CA and a Microsoft CA.
 > [!TIP]
 > DigiCert was formerly known as Symantec.
 For more information about this change, see the [Symantec technical support article](https://support.symantec.com/en_US/article.INFO4722.html).

-If you already use the Intune Certificate Connector to issue certificates from a Microsoft CA by using PKCS or System Center Endpoint Protection, you can use that same connector to configure and issue PKCS certificates from a DigiCert CA. After you complete the configuration to support DigiCert CA, the Intune Certificate Connector can issue the following certificates:
+If you already use the Intune Certificate Connector to issue certificates from a Microsoft CA by using PKCS or System Center Endpoint Protection, you can use that same connector to configure and issue PKCS certificates from a DigiCert CA. After you complete the configuration to support the DigiCert CA, Intune Certificate Connector can issue the following certificates:

 * PKCS certificates from a Microsoft CA
 * PKCS certificates from a DigiCert CA